wp-plugins/constant-contact-api/readme.txt

 == Changelog ==

 = 2.3.8 =
+* Reduced number of API calls in Admin if the settings are not correct.
 * Added Akismet spam filtering
 * Fixed many issues with the Form Designer
 	- Selected a form by default